Revealed: NZ military quietly buying dozens of recon drones in $100m project

 The project is also looking to acquire between 30 and 40 nano drones, plus 18 to 30 micro remotely piloted aircraft systems, the documents reveal.

-Micro drones are somewhat larger, but still able to be easily carried by a single solider.
+Micro drones are somewhat larger, but still able to be easily carried by a single soldier.

 Information provided to suppliers by the ministry said the micro and nano drones would be used by sniper pairs and teams, and reconnaissance troops.